As we get ready for VMworld 2021, it’s a good time to look back—and look forward.

 So what does all of this have to do with Pure Storage?
 A lot!

-What Pure Delivers
+What Pure Delivers at VMworld

 While Pure works with many partners, VMware has always been and will continue to be a critical and strategic technology partner.
 These questions around containers, <insert type> cloud, ransomware, and more are key pieces of our VMware partnership.